software-mansion/live-compositor/docs/pages/guides/receive-output.md

 Live Compositor currently supports only RTP (H264 + Opus) as an output format.

-To deliver output stream in some other format you can use tools like FFmpeg, GStreamer or Membrane Framework to convert between RTP end desired format.
+To deliver output stream in some other format you can use tools like FFmpeg, GStreamer or Membrane Framework to convert between RTP end the desired format.

 ### RTP over TCP vs UDP